-The final cost of home renovations in Victoria comes as a very unpleasant surprise to many people, but I'm going to show you that it doesn't need to be that way.
+The final cost of home renovations in Kamloops comes as a very unpleasant surprise to many people, but I'm going to show you that it doesn't need to be that way.

 One of the biggest reasons for this surprise is a lack of planning and communication.
 It has to begin between you and your spouse and the home renovation companies you speak with.